scottclowe/python-template-repo/README.rst

 Quick start
 -----------

-When creating a new repository from this skeleton, these are the steps to follow:
+When creating a new repository from this template, these are the steps to follow:

-#. **Don't click the fork button**
+#. *Don't click the fork button.*
+   The fork button is for making a new template based in this one, not for using the template to make a new repository.

 #.
     #.  **New GitHub repository**.